arrdem/sad/README.md

 ## Compiling Grammars
-Sad provides a set of functions for transforming raw text into parser rules, and is primarily intended for use first in generating such rules, and secondly as a library for making interacting with generated rules as simple and painless as possible.
+Sad provides a set of functions for transforming raw text into parser rules, and is designed to generate such rules, and to make interacting with generated rules as simple and painless as possible by embedding side-effect and value transformation calls which can be customized after grammar generation.
 As a Clojure program, sad can be built to a standalone jar and run via `java -jar sad.jar [options]` or run from source via `lein run [options]`.
 Sad accepts the following command line parameters: